-The graduate employment market is extremely competitive and as such it is crucial that students are well equipped during their time at university to successfully progress and achieve their potential in the workplace, a need which has been made even more acute by the recession.
+The graduate employment market is extremely competitive and as such it is crucial that students are well equipped during their time at university to successfully progress and achieve their potential in the workplace.
+This need has been made even more acute by the recession, with record numbers of students finishing university at the same time that graduate recruitment and the wider economy has come under pressure.

-Employers (including businesses, charities, voluntary organisations and the public sector) greatly value the knowledge and skills that graduates develop whilst studying at university, along with the skills and experience they gain from undertaking activities beyond the curriculum.
-The most employable graduates are those which not only possess such skills, but are able to reflect and articulate how they have developed their skills and why they are important.
+Employers greatly value the knowledge and skills that graduates develop whilst studying at university, along with the skills and experience they gain from undertaking activities beyond the curriculum.
+Studying for a degree helps students to enhance their intellectual confidence, logical thinking, communication and teamwork, and these skills are enhanced and broadened further by their engagement in activities such as volunteering, part-time work and involvement in their students' union.
+The most employable graduates are those which not only possess such skills, but are able to reflect on what they have learnt from their experiences and articulate how they have developed their skills and why they are important.
+The CBI has recently strongly urged universities to prioritize enhancing students' employability skills.